Account settings and security

 *August 21st, 2023*

-Bye bye MinKit and hello Phare!
+Bye bye MinKit and hello Phare.
 The platform has been renamed to Phare and has a new logo.
 The new name is a reference to the lighthouse, a beacon of light that helps ships navigate safely.
-This symbole is a good representation of our mission to give you a signal when you need it so that you can run high quality production websites.
+This symbol represents Phare's mission to give a signal when it is needed so you can run high-quality production websites.

 The old domain name `minkit.io` will continue to work for about a year, but you should update your bookmarks and password manager as soon as possible to avoid any inconvenience in the future.